 Once they had enough evidence, the authorities arrested Katz and used the recordings as evidence in court.
 Katz appealed the case, on the basis that tapping a public pay phone was in violation of citizens’ Fourth Amendment rights.

 The Supreme Court overturned its earlier decision in Olmstead v.
 United States by making it mandatory for authorities to obtain court approval for wiretaps on public phones.
-Today, police first need to prove to a court that there is probable cause before using a wiretap to discover a crime.
+Today, police first need to prove to a court that there is probable cause before using a wiretap to gather evidence of a crime.

 Roth v.
 United States (1957) & Miller v.
 California (1973)

-This can of worms was first opened in 1957 when Samuel Roth, the owner of a book-selling business in New York, was convicted of violating obscenity laws after he distributed pornographic materials through mail.
-Roth fought against the case, stating that his First Amendment rights which protected his freedom of speech were being infringed.
+This can of worms was first opened in 1957 when Samuel Roth, the owner of a bookstore in New York, was convicted of violating obscenity laws after he distributed pornographic materials through mail.
+Roth fought against the case, stating that his First Amendment rights, which protected his freedom of speech, were being infringed.

 When the case reached the Supreme Court, the justices had to weigh in on the matter and discuss whether or not the authorities were violating Roth’s rights.
 After much debate, the Supreme Court ultimately decided that since pornography (which they didn’t really define in this case) didn’t have any social value, it couldn’t technically be protected by the First Amendment.

 However, a similar case would resurface in 1973 involving Marvin Miller and the state of California.
-Miller was in charge of a massive mailing campaign to advertise the sale of adult books and material at his business.
-California residents who received these notices complained to authorities about the material, who eventually arrested Miller for violating California’s obscenity laws.
+Miller was in charge of a massive mailing campaign to advertise the sale of adult books and materials at his business.
+California residents who received these notices complained to authorities about the mail, and Miller was arrested for violating California’s obscenity laws.

 Yet again, the Supreme Court were left to decide on this case after Miller pulled the First Amendment rights card.
 In a very close 5-4 decision, the Supreme Court again stood its ground on the former decision, but did overturn certain clauses in the former Roth v.
 United States case.

-Instead of criminalizing the mail distribution and publication of any and all lewd material, the Supreme Court created a three guideline “Miller Test” that would define obscene material.
+Instead of criminalizing the mail distribution and publication of any and all lewd material, the Supreme Court created a “Miller Test” with three guidelines that would define obscene material.